GuoYangLee/mimlab/research/index.md

 %}

 {% capture text %}
-[Meta-Imaging] Metamaterials are man-made materials with novel wave motion properties, allowing for the development of new imaging modalities and enhancing existing imaging methods.
-We focus on the enhancement of imaging through the inverse design of metamaterials to improve resolution and imaging depth, broadening the applications of traditional imaging techniques.
-We pay particular attention to shear wave imaging, which complements ultrasound (longitudinal) imaging and provides novel imaging contrast that reflects material stiffness.
-We are developing novel imaging methods using shear waves across a broad frequency band (from Hz to GHz) and building super-resolution full-waveform inversion (SR-FWI) algorithms for image reconstruction.
+[Meta-Imaging] Metamaterials are man-made materials with unique wave motion properties, enabling the development of new imaging modalities and the enhancement of existing imaging methods.
+Our research focuses on improving imaging through the inverse design of metamaterials to achieve better resolution and imaging depth, thereby expanding the applications of traditional imaging techniques.
+We place particular emphasis on shear wave imaging, which complements ultrasound (longitudinal) imaging and provides novel imaging contrast that reflects material stiffness.
+We are developing innovative imaging methods using shear waves across a broad frequency band (from Hz to GHz) and constructing super-resolution full-waveform inversion (SR-FWI) algorithms for image reconstruction.
 {:.center}
 {% endcapture %}